mbkde/pbc/knownlimitations.md

 Gotchas and known limitations
 =============================

-* Kubernetes and simple docker backends only implement a subset of features.
-They might be missing Extra containers, container resource reservations, bits to have Docker in Docker work etc.
+* Simple docker backends only implements a subset of features.
+It might be missing Extra containers, container resource reservations, bits to have Docker in Docker work etc.

 * The ECS backend can currently only have the following EC2 instance types in the AutoScaling Group: